bm16ton/nexmon-raspberrypi4/README.md

 RASPBERRY PI4 UPDATES
 This is a Fork.
-Currently no-ir and radar is turned off for all channels,2.4ghz has 12,13,14 enabled all channels 40vht, 5ghz has channels 16-216!80mhz a mix of 20/40/80mhz look at comments to adjust.
+Currently no-ir and radar is turned off for all channels,2.4ghz has 12,13,14 enabled all channels 40vht, 5ghz has channels 16-183 anything over 183 would start recycling chspecs from lower channels, even 2.4ghz ones!
+The current channels a mix of 20/40/80mhz look at comments to adjust and check with iw phy0 channels
+.
 It also has all the nexmon monitor stuff.
 Its easy to edit use the patches/bcm43455c0/7_45_189/nexmon folder for the build.Everything is in src/regulations.c Tho ive found adding to many things causes issues and im pushing it now, so Before you start adding anything remove anything you dont need first.
 This does require the nexmon patches and the channels/reg_rules etc to be added to kernel driver.
 I have a (currently 5.10) kernel with all those patches and more. https://github.com/bm16ton/raspberrypi-kernel/

 ![NexMon logo](https://github.com/seemoo-lab/nexmon/raw/master/gfx/nexmon.png)